ccwinch/live-streaming-tech-notes/src/problems.md

 Not everyone can hear this problem when it occurs.

-The solution is to use the Roland V-8HD menu to Mute HDMI input #2 from the ATEM (and turn it down -70dB to make sure).
-The menu is shown in the photo. below:
+The solution is to use the Roland V-8HD menu to Mute HDMI input #2 from the ATEM (and turn the level down to -70dB to make sure).
+The menu is shown in the photograph below:

 [![](./images/Rolandmuteinput2.jpg)](./images/Rolandmuteinput2.jpg)